 One of Pittsburgh’s foremost assets, which sets it apart from many American cities, is the breadth and diversity of its institutions of higher education.
-Carlow University, Carnegie Mellon University, Chatham University, Community College of Allegheny County, Duquesne University, La Roche College, Pittsburgh Theological Seminary, Point Park University, Robert Morris University, and the University of Pittsburgh, the ten schools that comprise the membership of the Pittsburgh Council on Higher Education (PCHE).
+Carlow University, Carnegie Mellon University, Chatham University, Community College of Allegheny County, Duquesne University, La Roche College, Pittsburgh Theological Seminary, Point Park University, Robert Morris University, and the University of Pittsburgh, are the ten schools that comprise the membership of the Pittsburgh Council on Higher Education (PCHE).
 Together, they educate more than 54,000 full-time, 24,000 part-time, and 20,000 non-credit students annually.

 The benefits that accrue to the Pittsburgh region from its colleges and universities go far beyond the direct provision of educational services and training to thousands of area citizens.
 The ten PCHE institutions represent a formidable engine for maintaining and enhancing the quality of life for all of the citizens of Pittsburgh, Allegheny County, and Southwestern Pennsylvania.
 What follows is a snapshot of some of the myriad ways that the PCHE schools, as a group, contribute to the growth and vitality of our community.